daGrevis/daGrev.is/_posts/2015-04-12-an-example-post.md

 date: 2015-04-12 15:40:00
 ---

-Welcome to my blog!
+Welcome to [my new blog](http://dagrev.is/)!
 Currently it's work in progress...

-### Update #1
+## Updating Site

-Thanks to auto-build, this change will get published in less than a minute.
+Just push an update [to the GitHub repo](https://github.com/daGrevis/daGrev.is) and the change will be get published in a matter of seconds.
+A pull request is fine too!

-> git commit && git push